AdyGCode/SaaS-BED-Notes/Session-06/S06-Exercises-and-Additional-Learning.md

 ---

-# Session 06 Exercises & Journals

----
-## Journal Entry: Summarise the Session's Content

-No Journal Entry

----
+# Required Learning

+As part of your structured learning, you should complete the following activities.

+You will require:

+- Student eMail account
+- Postman account
+- Postman Desktop Application
+- Internet Access

+Complete the following courses (free) during Sessions 6, 7 and 8:

+- Postman.
+(2024). _Postman API Fundamentals Student Expert_.
+Postman. https://academy.postman.com/path/postman-api-fundamentals-student-expert
+- ...

-## Reflection Questions
+# Reflection Questions

-No Questions this week

-## Exercises

-No Exercises this week
+No reflection questions.

-## Work on the Portfolio
+# Work on the Portfolio

-Continue to work on the portfolio.
+Continue to work on the portfolio / project.

-## Tutorial

-No additional tutorials

 ---